vladp/CppOrm/README.md

 2. Map a database table into C++ structure
 3. Can mix in database fields and transient fields (that are not represented in the database)
 4. Has an implementation of BigDecimal / (money) class to work with large amounts without loosing precision
-5. Store/Load a select result into a file using boost:archive (XML and other formats are supported)
+5. Store/Load data into/from a file using boost:archive (XML and binary formats are supported)
 6. Unicode via wstring
 7. DDL such as table create
 8. Prepared SQL and Array operations are supported
-9. Prettyprint for the data in memory;
+9. Pretty-print for the data in memory;

 ## Future aspirations
-1. [OTL](http://otl.sourceforge.net/otl3_intro.htm) library supports a number of database, so adding support for those database to this ORM would be great
+1. [OTL](http://otl.sourceforge.net/otl3_intro.htm) library supports a number of databases, so adding support for those database to this ORM would be great
 2. Supporting, simultaneously a relatioshal database and a key-value store, for the use case of near-caches (where portion of the database is replicated in a local key-value store to facilitate faster access and to offload main database)
 3. Automated test suit, so that additional work can be quickly verified
 4. more compilers and OS combination